Meat-free Meals: Mushroom Mac and Cheese Recipe

 Many of us are now making a conscious effort to incorporate more meat-free meals in our weekly menu planning.
 Isn’t it great when we find really delicious and satisfying vegetarian or vegan recipes to help us do this?

 One of my favourite meat-free meals has to be a mac and cheese.
 Comforting, satisfying and tasty- it really is a warming and filling treat.
 There are many varieties of this classic and this is one which I love.
 With the addition of mushrooms, it has a rich, deep flavour.
 It can be made in advance, then popped in the oven for a relaxing meal.
 Follow the substitutions to make a vegan version.

 This is a reasonably priced dish to make and the ingredients are readily available at most supermarkets.
+Hitting on supermarket food reductions can make it even more thrifty.
 I bought the ingredients for this meal in Jack’s Supermarket whilst visiting family in Chatteris, Cambridgeshire.
 If you haven’t heard of Jack’s, it is a chain of budget stores named after Tesco founder Jack Cohen.
 It was opened with the family focused vision of selling great tasting food at really affordable prices.
 Jack’s prides itself on supporting and stocking British produce, boasting eight out of ten products being British.
 They have a vegan section in store and have their own bakery on site.
 Jack’s is a great place to buy ingredients for a recipe as it really is brilliant value.

 Ingredients (serves 4):

 - 2 cloves of garlic

 - 200g cheddar cheese & 30g parmesan cheese grated (option to substitute to vegan cheese)